Kanustu/Wildlife_Strike_Analysis/README.md

 (Fill in which Option you chose, either 1 or 2.
 List the dataset you selected for the project if you selected Option 2.
 Also, discuss the visualizations you created, and why.
 For Option 2, also identify what your data question was, and how you went through the prompts.)
 - FAA Wildlife strike data
 - What caused the cost spike in 2009?
+- Which states have the highest cost?
+- Which animals caused the greatest damage?
+- What has caused the spike in strikes from 2008-2009?
 ## Challenges
 (discuss challenges you faced in the project)